SilvesterYu/InfoVisHW3/README.md

 # InfoVisHW3
 InfoVis Homework 3

+## How to run each folder:

 This homework uses Webpack.
-To enable live-server, run the following in VSCode terminal:
+If you want to install a new environment for the live-server on your local machine, delete node_modules/ folder in each of the Qx.x/ folders, delete package-lock.json, and run:

 npm install